Ryan Scott (cricketer)

 Ryan Mark Scott (born 25 September 1995) is an American cricketer of Jamaican background, who plays as a batsman for the United States national cricket team.
 He made his Twenty20 International (T20I) debut on 22 December 2021, for the United States against Ireland.
+He currently coaches for the Maryland branch of Joe Root’s Root Academy team, operating out of Columbia, Maryland.